 7. Fees and Charges Collected by L4R (Services and Fees)

+You agree to pay a one-time initial set-up fee of $250 (two hundred fifty dollars) when L4R does the initial setup for you include but not limited to landing page, setup menu, reservations, catering, takeout.

-L4R charges fees for your access to certain features of the Services, which you agree to pay.
-These fees are assessed as a percentage of transactions that you execute via the Services.
-In other cases additional monthly subscription fees.
+In addition, L4R charges vendors certain fees (“Merchant Fees”) for the use of certain features of the Services (“Merchant Features”), as outlined below.
+When you use Merchant Features, you agree to pay the Merchant Fees.
+We assess Merchant Fees as a percentage of the value of the transactions that you enter into using a specific Merchant Feature.
+In other cases, we may charge you additional monthly subscription fees (“Subscription Fees”).
 L4R reserves the right to revise these fees from time to time, with or without prior notice to you.

+Merchant & Subscription Fees